wnetzel/MCT-teamA-2021/README.md

-# MCT-teamA-2021
+# MCT-teamA-2021 🖖🏼

-A repository for Team A's assignments
+A repository for MCT 2021 Team A's assignments